 - regional cooperation in environmental protection projects.

-The Department of the Built Environment is responsible for guidance and development of land use, housing and building, as well as matters concerning
+The Built Environment Department is responsible for the guidance and development of land use, housing and construction and for matters concerning:

 - regional and urban structure